What is Database Design?

 In order to fully appreciate the above diagram, let’s look at the individual components listed in each step for overview of design process in DBMS.

 - Planning – This stages of database design concepts are concerned with planning of entire Database Development Life Cycle.
 It takes into consideration the Information Systems strategy of the organization.

 - System definition – This stage defines the scope and boundaries of the proposed database system.

 - Logical model – This stage is concerned with developing a database model based on requirements.
 The entire design is on paper without any physical implementations or specific DBMS considerations.

 - Physical model – This stage implements the logical model of the database taking into account the DBMS and physical implementation factors.

-- Data conversion and loading - this stage is concerned with importing and converting data from the old system into the new database.
+- Data conversion and loading – this stage of relational databases design is concerned with importing and converting data from the old system into the new database.

 - ER Modeling